thekosmix/interview-street/README.md

 # interview-street
-A project similar to interview-street (now a days HackerRank) I build it as my final year college project in 2011.
+A project similar to interview-street (now a days [HackerRank](https://www.hackerrank.com/)) and [codepad.org](http://codepad.org/) I build it as my final year college project in 2011.
 It's more like a `Résumé Manager` for a college, where jobs and internships are posted by `Placement Co-ordinators`.

 ## Key Functionalities
 #### Job portal (Resume Manager)